matplotlib/matplotlib/doc/thirdpartypackages/index.rst

 and would like to have your package listed on this page, please submit an issue or pull request on GitHub.
 The pull request should include a short description of the library and an image demonstrating the functionality.
-To be included in the PyPi listing, please include ``Framework :: Matplotlib`` in the classifier list in the ``setup.py`` file for your package.
+To be included in the PyPI listing, please include ``Framework :: Matplotlib`` in the classifier list in the ``setup.py`` file for your package.
 We are also happy to host third party packages within the `Matplotlib GitHub Organization